-- When lowering the vehicle, make sure all portions of your body and all other persons around will not be injured as the vehicle is lowered to the ground. - Have the wheel nuts tightened with torque wrench to 103 N·m (10.5 kgf·m, 77 ft·lbf), as soon as possible after changing wheels.
+- When lowering the vehicle, make sure all portions of your body and all other persons around will not be injured as the vehicle is lowered to the ground. - Have the wheel nuts tightened by torque wrench at 103 N·m (10.5 kgf·m, 76 ft·lbf), as soon as possible after changing wheels.
 Otherwise, the nuts may loosen and the wheels may fall off, which could cause a serious accident.